Inflation is rising: Is your interest rate costing you money?

 Best for large lump sums

-Marcus Online Savings account currently pays 0.5% interest for balances up to £250,000.
+Chase Bank currently pays 1.5% interest for balances up to £250,000 on its savings account

 What does this mean?
 Keeping big money in easy-access accounts is simply for peace of mind at the moment.
 It’s not a way to earn any interest.